 - Dinosaurs – Museum of World Treasures and Field Station: Dinosaurs

-- Aviation and planes – Kansas Aviation Museum and B-29 Doc Hangar, Education & Visitor Center
+- Aviation and planes – Kansas Aviation Museum, Exploration Place and B-29 Doc Hangar, Education & Visitor Center

 - History and the Old West – Old Cowtown Museum and Wichita-Sedgwick Co.
 Historical Museum